 Vibration Is Another Factor

 Vibration is yet another contributing factor to light bulb failure.
-You may see this in wobbly ceiling fans or areas where a wall or building vibration is frequent. let me give you an example.
-We don't know where you live, but in our town, there are multiple trains that run through town.
-In homes within close proximity to the railroad tracks, you can feel the vibration of the trains going through town.
-This is a good example of vibration shaking the light bulb filament, that weakens the connection and causes the bulb to fail.
+You may see this in wobbly ceiling fans or areas where a wall or building vibration is frequent.
+For example, in homes within close proximity to the railroad tracks, you can feel the vibration of the trains going through town.
+This is a good example of vibration shaking the light bulb filament that weakens the connection and causes the bulb to fail.

 Excessive Line Voltage

 Excessive line voltage can also be the culprit to bulb failure.
 We're looking for an average voltage of 120 volts on either leg of your homes electrical panel circuitry.
 Typical bulbs are rated for this voltage, but there are bulbs rated for commercial- or industrial-grade that can handle a larger voltage.
 However, if your voltage gets between 130-135 volts or higher, call your utility company to check the voltage tap and incoming line voltage.
 This higher voltage will damage electronics and appliances in your home!

 It's All About Bulb Quality

 All in all, bulb quality has the most to do with bulb failure, at least bulb life.
 Cheap bulbs are often made inferior, causing a shorter lifespan.
 Remember, you get what you pay for!

 Try a Rough-Service Light Bulb

 To buy a more protective bulb that can really take a beating, try a rough-service duty light bulb.
 These bulbs have a plastic coating on the surface that is designed to prevent the bulb from shattering if the bulb explodes.
 These bulbs also can take a good shaking from vibration from ceiling fans.
 We've used them multiple times on jobs for temporary lighting and they are as tough as they come.